How to Screen a Tenant: The Best Screening Process

 It Gets Even Better!!!

 How about all those other laws, which don’t address housing discrimination, but can be applied to housing.
 You know, all those laws that lawyers find to make your life miserable, just to make a quick buck.

 The point being, the best practice tip is to run your rental as if all of the laws apply to you.
 Don’t try to carve out your own exception, because it can and will get costly.

 When screening a potential tenant, you are free to discriminate based upon your perception of the tenant’s inability to pay rent; lack of employment history; and any significant criminal history.

 There is little protection for a tenant who falls into one of these categories.

-On the other hand, discriminating against a potential tenant who belongs to a protected class in your screening process, is against federal and state law.
+On the other hand, discriminating against a potential tenant who belongs to a protected class in your screening process, is against federal, state, and local law.

 What is Equal Housing Opportunity